-Code Title Semester
+Code Title Semester Hours

-Hours

 INTL631 Criminal Intelligence Analysis 3

 INTL646 Transnational Crime and Narcotics 3

 CMRJ524 Organized Crime 3

 Total Semester Hours 9

-Learning Track in Cyber Intelligence
+Graduate NanoCert® in Cyber Intelligence

-The graduate learning track in Cyber Intelligence is a three-course program involving the study of cyber intelligence, case studies in foreign cyber threats, and cyber and the intelligence cycle.
-It is designed for students who wish to heighten their knowledge of cyber intelligence without committing to a degree or certificate program.
+The graduate NanoCert in Cyber Intelligence is a three-course program including the study of cyber intelligence, case studies in foreign cyber threats, and cyber and the intelligence cycle.
+It is designed for students who wish to heighten their knowledge of cyber intelligence.